 - Google their poop: It may be gross, but the appearance of their feces will help you identify the animal.

-- Pay attention to their schedule: When are they most active?
+- Pay attention to their schedule: So you’re hearing a scratching noise in your attic.. when do you hear that the animals are most active?
 This schedule may narrow down your options.

 - Look for prints: If you can’t find any prints in dust or mud, sprinkle some flour around the perimeter and check back later.

-How to Tell What Kind of Animal Is in Your Walls
+How to Get Animals out of Your Walls